anitanaseri/CruiseMurder/README.md

 #Start the app
 Navigate to react-app folder.
 In the console, type 'npm install' to install all the necessary package.
 Then type 'npm start' to start the app

+## run the following in order to make the player working
+npm install react-player